csu-cs/csci-235/docs/style-guide.md

 -   Non-constant global variables (those declared outside of functions, including `main()`) must never be used.
-They lead to unintentional bugs and often caused by poor design.
+They lead to unintentional bugs and are often caused by poor design.
 Instead, you should be passing variables via functions.

 -   Global constants are acceptable when needed.